BERNHARD SCHLINK’S ‘THE READER’

-Second part of The Reader book by Bernhard Schlink with the now adult Michael Berg is turned out to be an extreme dip to the events of the initial chapters.
-How should we consider the intentions of Hanna Schmitz, who has given her instant care over the women in labor camp.
+The second part of The Reader book by Bernhard Schlink with the now adult Michael Berg is turned out to be an extreme dip to the events of the initial chapters.
+How should we consider the intentions of Hanna Schmitz, who has given her instant care over the women in labor camp?
 Was it an act of pure compassion or an evil design of the darkest parts of her soul.
 Bernhard Schlink does not involve us deeply into some legal procedures within the trials to touch a maximum audience.
 The Reader book (Der Vorleser) is a piece of easy-to-understand literature.

 Speaking about sex scenes in The reader and close relations between Hanna Schmitz and Michael Berg, the issue itself is presented as an emotional conflict and a metaphor to reveal the after-war dissociation in Germany.
 These scenes of intimacy are depicted without odious enthusiasm but as a part of the narration.
 What is more important is the issue of illiteracy – a brilliant motive, included by Bernhard Schlink in his The Reader novel.
 Michael Berg reads complete books such as “War and Peace” and lovers spend hours just to satisfy the moment and closeness.